akinesan/akinesan/README.md

   <li>🥂🏆 I'm passionate about digital strategy, emerging technologies, products and platforms development, contributing to Open Source, speaking, documentation and program management while making the world a better place.</li>

-  <li>🎉🌱 Fun Fact : I'm an Open Source and Technology preacher, love traveling, animals, art and music.
+  <li>🎉🌱 Fun Fact : I'm an Open Source Technology preacher, love traveling, animals, art and music.
 I also love and play soccer ⚽, a Red Devil at heart. ❤️
 </ul>

 <!-- About me section: END -->